 - a dinner cruise on the Nile River which included belly dancing and Whirling Dervishes

 - accidentally handing a bribe to the Egyptian customs officer at the airport

-After my husband was finished work in Alexandria we had a day to tour around Cairo and ended up (as one inevitably does) in Giza to explore the Pyramids and gaze at the Sphinx.
+After my husband was finished work in Alexandria we had a day to tour around Cairo.
+Our day began (as one inevitably does) in Giza to explore the Pyramids and gaze at the Sphinx.
 We had a chance to enter the Pyramid but I just couldn’t do it.
 I felt there was an electricity in the air; a strange imbalance or feeling of unrest or sadness.
 I felt it was just wrong to go in.
-We did climb up to get our photo taken and those blocks are a lot larger than I thought they would be!
+We did climb up to get our photo taken.
+Those blocks are a lot larger than I thought they would be!

-As far as food went, we had some great dinners but the ones that are most memorable to me were the ones that had huge crates of fresh fishes on ice.
-We chose our fish and how it was to be cooked (fried, grilled, etc.) then we were seated and fed small but delicious dishes until our main meal arrived.
-We didn’t ever really have dessert but finished our meal with a fresh orange or a mango smoothie.
-Egypt was where I fell in love with mangoes…until then I had only ever had the tasteless mangoes (which I call Canadian mangoes) that have to be imported halfway around the world.
-So, if I would have had room for dessert I would have probably chosen a slice of Basbousa with extra syrup.
+As far as food went, we had some amazing dinners.
+The ones that are most memorable to me were the ones that began with crates of fresh fishes on ice.
+We chose our fish and how it was to be cooked (fried, grilled, etc.) then we were seated.
+While we waited for our fish, we were fed small but delicious dishes to encourage our appetite.
+We didn’t ever have room for dessert but always finished with a fresh orange or a mango smoothie.
+Egypt was where I fell in love with mangoes.
+Until our trip I had only ever experienced mangoes (which I call Canadian mangoes) that are imported halfway around the world.
+If I would have had room for dessert I would have chosen a slice of Basbousa with extra syrup.

 Around the World in Twelve Plates Egyptian Basbousa

 - 1 cup sugar

 - 2 cups semolina flour with mixed textures (such as 1 cup fine plus one cup coarse)*